Mortgage Rates Have Been Steadily Dropping. Here’s How to Prepare for a Mortgage Refinance

 How Much of a Rate Drop Do You Need?

-There’s no universal number that guarantees a refinance makes sense, but many experts follow a rule of thumb: if you can lower your interest rate by at least 1 percentage point, it’s usually worth considering — especially if you plan to stay in the home long enough to recoup closing costs.
+There’s no universal number that guarantees a refinance makes sense, but many experts follow a common rule of thumb: if you can lower your interest rate by at least 1 percentage point, it’s usually worth considering — especially if you plan to stay in the home long enough to recoup closing costs.

-• Anyone who bought or refinanced when rates were 7.26% or higher could be a prime candidate for a refinance.
+• Anyone who bought or refinanced when rates were 7.11% or higher could be a prime candidate for a refinance.

 Sourced from the Federal Reserve Bank of St. Louis.